2026 Commencement Program | Fresno

 The velvet is usually black, but it may be a color designating the field of study to which the degree pertains.
 The gown itself, usually black like those of lower degrees, may be of a color distinctive of a particular university.

 The hood bears a still larger symbolic burden: the width of its velvet trimming designates the level of the degree; the color heralds the major field of study; and the lining identifies the institution that granted the degree.
-Alliant International University is symbolized by a lining of blue, sage and gold.
+Alliant University is symbolized by a lining of blue, sage and gold.

 SIGNIFICANCE OF COLORS